 Did you know that about one in three Americans has some form of arthritis or joint pain?
-Arthritis inflammation that occurs in the joints such as the knee, shoulder, hip or elbow as the body’s natural reactions to injury or disease.
+Arthritis inflammation can occur in the joints such as the knee, shoulder, hip or elbow as the body’s natural reactions to injury or disease.

 Symptoms of Arthritis